Estimation and Approximation in Physics

 Office hours: TBD

-None, but there are several good sources of relevant information:
+An appropriate textbook does not exist, but there are several good sources of relevant information:

+We will rely primarily on the lecture notes.
 In addition, you should print out a list of useful physical constants and values that come up often in order-of-magnitude calculation.

 The aim of this course is to help you transition from taking classes